 1. I was in a car accident in Florida and I hear it’s a no-fault state, what does that mean?

 FLORIDA is one of the states that has a different system when it comes to car insurance.
-The car insurance law in Florida requires PIP_imagethat everyone purchase “no-fault” coverage (a.k.a. personal injury protection or “PIP” coverage).
+The car insurance law in Florida requires that everyone purchase “no-fault” coverage (a.k.a. personal injury protection or “PIP” coverage).
 This coverage is generally a minimum of $10,000 and provides compensation to drivers in an accident, regardless of who was at fault in causing the collision.
 The PIP COVERAGE PAYS 80% of medical expenses and 60% of lost wages, so long as they are related to the wreck.
 What’s even more surprising is that your OWN PIP coverage pays for your medical and lost wages even if the other party is at fault for the wreck.
 Keep in mind, this only applies to the first $10,000 in bills and wages.
 Once your PIP coverage has paid the maximum amount ($10,000), the focus is then on the at-fault driver to make sure that any other medical expenses are covered.
-This is where the Pensacola car accident attorneys at Zarzaur Law, P.A. can assist in recovery for your injury case.
+This is where the Pensacola, FL car accident attorneys at Zarzaur Law, P.A. can assist in recovery for your injury case.

 2. The at-fault driver’s insurance company appears to be dragging their feet on accepting responsibility for this wreck, even though it was clear at the scene that they got a ticket for causing the wreck.